roberttaylor426/ws-lambda-workshop/README.md

 #### Over to you

-Take a look at our existing `onConnect` handler.
-At the moment a client connects, can you send them back a greeting?
+Take a look at our `onMessage` handler.
+Can you send them back the same message?

-There's an `initApiGatewayManagementApi` function that might be useful, these [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ApiGatewayManagementApi.html#postToConnection-property) should also help.
+There's a predefined `initApiGatewayManagementApi` function that might be useful.
+These [docs](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/ApiGatewayManagementApi.html#postToConnection-property) should also help.

+(Don't forget `AWS.Request` instances [require a call to `.promise()`](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/using-promises.html) to start the underlying service call).

 #### Ship it!

-Once you're done, try redeploying your Lambda by running `npx serverless deploy`.
+Once you're done, try redeploying everything (`npx serverless deploy`).

-This time when you use `wscat` to connect, you should see your welcome message.
+Next time you try sending a message with `wscat`, you should see it echoed back to you!

-Writing to the right connection - that was a rite of passage!
+Nice work writing to the right connection - that was a rite of passage! :grimacing:

+<sup>*</sup>: In practice we probably wouldn't use the `$default` route for this, we'd more likely set up a [custom route](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-routes-integrations.html#apigateway-websocket-api-routes-about-custom) using a [route selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-develop-routes.html#apigateway-websocket-api-route-selection-expressions).